Mjvolk3/Dendron-Template/notes/docs.sphinx.md

     extensions = [
         'sphinx.ext.autodoc',
         'sphinx_rtd_theme',
+        'myst_parser',  # if you're using Markdown
     ]
     html_theme = 'sphinx_rtd_theme'
     ```

-6. **Generate the HTML documentation**: Now you can generate the HTML documentation with the `make html` command.
+7. **Generate the HTML documentation**: Now you can generate the HTML documentation with the `make html` command.

     ```shell
     make html